covertimpala/memepayload/README.md

 # memepayload
 This program is only a test.
-Makes the users desktop become a meme
+Makes the users desktop become a meme.

 This program is not to be used for acts which violate any laws.